 How we collect and hold personal information

 Where possible, your personal information is collected directly from you.
-This can be from donation forms, events or Insight Trip registrations, business cards given to staff, through the website or by you giving information directly to Opportunity staff.
+This can be from donation forms, events or Insight Trip registrations, through the website or by you giving information directly to Opportunity staff.

-We may also receive your personal information from third parties that have provided us with lists to identify prospective donors.
-Where personal information about you is received by us from a third party, we will endeavour to ensure your consent was provided or it is reasonable to expect that you know this information was given to us and understand why it was provided.
+We may also receive your personal information from third parties that have provided us with lists to identify prospective supporters.
+When we receive personal information about you from a third party, we will endeavour to ensure your consent was provided or it is reasonable to expect that you know this information was given to us and understand why it was provided.

 How we use and disclose personal information

 We will use your personal information in connection with our business activities and will always treat your personal information as confidential.
 This may be to process donations, to send receipts, surveys, newsletters or updates about our programs, to conduct marketing and fundraising activities or to invite you to Opportunity functions.
 We believe it is important for you to understand how your support is making a difference to the families and communities we serve.
 We may also send you requests for donations.

 From time to time we may disclose your personal information (where relevant) to:

 - volunteers, agents, contractors and third party providers who we retain in connection with supporter activities including mail houses and printing companies